Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 This list is not exhaustive.

 An organisation should work to the most recent approved documents as appropriate to their type of participation.
-If you need to change the study so the organisation can continue to take part, they may need to reject the current amendment.
-You should then submit a new amendment.
+If you need to change the study so the organisation can continue to take part, they may need to reject the current modification.
+You should then submit a new modification.

-You do not need to share Category B amendments with organisations that are not affected by it.
+You do not need to share Category B modifications with organisations that are not affected by it.

-Share category C amendments with participating organisations so they can take appropriate action.
+Share category C modifications with participating organisations so they can take appropriate action.
 Appropriate action might include:

 • archiving old versions of documents and replacing them with updated versions for use